Kristiania Elektriske Sporvei: Later operations

-Leading up to the 1909 right of the municipality to buy the tramway, KES was evaluated at NOK 3 million in 1908.
-The issue was debated in light of the 1899 establishment of the municipal-owned Kristiania Kommunale Sporveie and the 1905 sale of it to KSS.
-There was no similar high-profile debate about munisipalization in 1908 as there had been in 1905.
-This was in part because there was by then a strong Conservative majority in the city council—a party who were opposed to municipal a tramway.
-Instead the municipality negotiated an agreement, whereby it secured itself four percent of the company's gross revenue, increasing to five percent from 1914.
+KES was evaluated at NOK 3 million in 1908 and the fast approaching maturity of 1909 municipal buy-out stipulation.
+Sentiment was prevalent during the 1899 establishment of the municipal-owned Kristiania Kommunale Sporveie and the 1905 sale of it to KSS.
+By 1908 a strong Conservative majority in the city council, quelled similar high-profile debate about tram munisipalization.
+Instead the municipality negotiated for itself a four percent share of the company's gross revenue, increasing to five percent from 1914.

-The power station was upgraded in 1909, cutting the coal usage from 4.0 to 1.3 kg per kilowatt hour.
-The company decided, mostly of concern for its employee's wellbeing, to cover up the tram's open platform bays.
-This was in part sorted out through the purchase of new rolling stock.
-The final five Class U trains were delivered in 1909, bringing the total to twent-four.
-Trams were at the time limited by the belief that they could not have a wheelbase exceeding a tenth of the minimum curve radius.
-This was proven wrong, allowing the tramway to order new and larger trams.
-The first eight Class SS trams were delivered the same year.
-Deliveries resumed in 1912 and in the following two years a further twenty-six Class SS units were delivered.
+The power station efficiency was improved in 1909, cutting the coal usage from 4.0 to 1.3 kg per kilowatt hour.
+The company decided identified the need of enclosing the tram's open platform bays chiefly by the purchase of new rolling stock.
+The final five Class U trains were delivered in 1909, bringing the total to twenty-four.
+One issue that developed was the tram size based on a perceived belief of a wheelbase not exceeding a tenth of the minimum curve radius.
+When this proved wrong larger trams were delivered in 1909: eight Class SS trams.
+Deliveries resumed in 1912 and in the following two years a further twenty-six Class SS units followed.